VGajdosova/GaCD_Course_Project/README.md

 ### Coursera: COURSE PROJECT
-### Data sceince specialization course: Getting and Cleaning Data
+### Data science specialization course: Getting and Cleaning Data
 ### Veronika Gajdosova

 ## GENERAL INFORMATION

 This repository holds all my work for the "Getting and Cleaning data" project course.
-The description of the files can be found below (script file-run_analysis.R, codeBook.md)
+The description of the files can be found below (script file-run_analysis.R, codeBook.md, tidydata.txt)

 ## OBJECTIVE OF THE PROJECT